 Can I share or quote these prayers?

-Absolutely; you can freely use any of these prayers for private use or to share with friends.
+Absolutely.
+You can freely use any of these prayers for the death of a loved one in your private walk with God, or to share with friends.
 To post on your website or share publicly, please link to this post and provide attribution.